Zettai-Kiron/JavaFXPharmacySystem/README.md

-This is about the user interface of the pharmacy management system.
+This pertains to the user interface of the pharmacy management system.